mulle-sde/mulle-make/dox/NAQ.md

 **Some Guy**

-Q: *So why would anyone use this ?
+Q: *So why would anyone want to use [mulle-bootstrap](https://github.com/mulle-nat/mulle-bootstrap) ?
 If I need some dependencies I'll use `brew` or `apt-get` "install" and I am good to go.*

 A: Yes that's generally easier, but it has a few drawbacks.
 If you have two projects on the same machine, and both use sqlite for example, both versions